 Can-Am: Brand overview

-Can-Am is a Canadian brand of sports and semi-sports two, three, and four-wheeled vehicles founded in 1972, which lasted until 1987 and revived in 2007.
+Can-Am is a Canadian brand of sports and semi-sports two-, three-, and four-wheeled vehicles founded in 1972, lasted until 1987 and was revived in 2007.
 The headquarters is located in Montreal.
 Operating units in Canada, the USA, Austria, and Mexico.
 More than 8.5 thousand employees work at the production facilities.

-Initial production – racing motorcycles on the Rotax engine.
-In 1983, production was licensed to Armstrong-CCM Motorcycles, and in 1987 it was discontinued.
+Initial production was racing motorcycles with the Rotax engine.
+In 1983, production was licensed to Armstrong-CCM Motorcycles, and in 1987, it was discontinued.
 In 2007, Can-Am became a brand of tricycles (Spyder, Ryker) and ATVs (Renegade, Commander, Outlander, Maverick).

 Meaning and History